 - Weight gain or obesity

 If your dog is less active than they used to be, even temporarily, their diet should reflect this to avoid the myriad health problems associated with extra weight.
 Obese canines are at a much greater risk of developing type two diabetes, high blood pressure, kidney disease, respiratory issues, and even heart problems or cancer.
 Unfortunately, according to a study by pet nutrition specialists, Hills, up to 54% of dogs in the USA are overweight.
+Find out more about dog food for weight loss here.

 To help prevent, or combat, canine obesity, you should avoid feeding your dog treats, and consider investing in a dog food designed to promote weight loss.
 These foods contain all the vitamins and minerals you would expect from a high quality dog feed, but feature more protein, and less fat than average.
 They also tend to be high in healthy fiber, to help prevent hunger pangs and promote healthy digestion.